willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 **Note for Surface users:** Earlier versions of the Surface Dock and Surface USB Hub firmware update software are incompatible with Mixed Reality headsets.
 If you get a "Connect your headset" message on a Surface PC, check to see if any devices are reporting a **"Code 10: The device cannot start" error** in Device Manager.
 If so, follow the instructions in this [Support Article](https://support.microsoft.com/en-us/help/4032123/kinect-sensor-is-not-recognized-on-a-surface-book) to remove the conflicting driver.
 You should only need to do this once.

-**Note for Windows N users:** If your PC is running Windows 10 N, you'll see a **"Code 28: The install class is not present or is invalid" error** when plugging in your Mixed Reality headset.
+**Note for Windows 10 N users:** If your PC is running Windows 10 N, you'll see a **"Code 28: The install class is not present or is invalid" error** in Device Manager after plugging in your Mixed Reality headset.
 Unfortunately, N-editions of Windows 10 are not supported by Windows Mixed Reality.
 Follow the instructions in [this section](troubleshooting-windows-mixed-reality.md#im-getting-a-the-install-class-is-not-present-or-is-invalid-error-in-device-manager) for more information.

 **Other useful troubleshooting steps:** Make sure your headset is connected to the correct ports on your computer:
 * Your headset's USB cable should be plugged into a USB 3.0 port.
 Try another USB 3.0 port if possible.